School Rumble: Manga

 Carlo Santos, of Anime News Network, gave the English releases of volumes two, three, four, and seven mixed—but largely favorable—B-range reviews.
 Volume nine he awards a C rating.
 He approved of the character of Harima, particularly enjoying jokes comparing him to St. Francis of Assisi.
 Santos found the bonus chapters in volumes three and four, that deal with Yakumo, touching.
 On the other hand, he criticizes various aspects of the artwork and, by volume seven, laments the staleness of recycled jokes.
 Despite volume nine's strong start, by its end he relates that, although there were some funny moments, he had become weary of its repetitive plot.
 A fellow reviewer from Anime News Network, Carl Kimlinger, decided after reviewing four volumes that while the early volumes do not assist plot development, neither do they detract from the manga's appeal; he too had a positive impression overall.
 Kimlinger found the later volumes better and more entertaining, although not always during the romantic moments.

 Chavez praised Del Rey's translation for retaining the manga's original identity; the header, bumper artwork, character biographies, and front covers are all but identical to the Japanese.
 Eries also thanked Del Rey's translation notes for clearing up some misconceptions for her, although she later concluded that their quality has deteriorated as the series progresses.

 Aka Akasaka, the original creator of Kaguya-sama: Love Is War, has revealed that he was inspired by School Rumble to create Kaguya-sama.

-Anime series
+Anime

 Like the manga, the anime has been well received but does not avoid criticism; in particular the quality of the animation for both seasons, including the OVAs, has attracted mixed reviews.
 Some of the humor and romantic elements have been derided while the English dubbing and soundtrack have been universally praised.
 Most reviewers took the position that, even if they dislike certain elements, the series as a whole contains something that makes them want to see more; a view summed up by Chris Beveridge of Mania.com, who writes:

 Beveridge cautioned that because the anime was designed around the non-linear format of the manga, its transitions might at first be troublesome for the viewer, but by the final volume finds the anime in all its aspects far superior.